lindslewis/regex/gist-template.md

 ## Author

-This walkthrough was created by Lindsay Lewis, a student full-stack web developer with the University of Washington.
+This walkthrough was created by [Lindsay Lewis](https://github.com/lindslewis), a student full-stack web developer with the University of Washington.

+Lindsay is based out of Portland, Oregon.
+She is an Oregon State University English Literature alumni transitioning into the programming world.

 You can find Lindsay spending her free time partaking in various fiber crafts, enjoying a quiet evening playing games, and tinkering away at her growing coding skills.